 Dr. Batson provides comprehensive eye care including treatment and management of glaucoma, pre- and post-operative cataracts and LASIK, eye infections and the fitting of contact lenses and glasses.

 Dr. Chelsea R. Evans is a native of Whitley City, Kentucky where she attended McCreary Central High School and graduated as the 2007 Valedictorian.
-She then achieved her undergraduate degree in 2011 at Eastern Kentucky University where she graduated Magna Cum Laude with a Bachelor of Science in Biology.
+She then achieved her undergraduate degree in 2011 at Eastern Kentucky University where she graduated Magna Cum Laude with a Bachelor of Science in Biology and received Top Award in Chemistry.
 She went on to attend the University of Alabama at Birmingham School of Optometry and received her Doctorate of Optometry in 2015.
 She is a member of the Beta Sigma Kappa International Optometric Honor Society.
 While in graduate school she completed internships in primary care, ocular disease, contact lenses, pediatrics, low vision training, optical, geriatrics and community eye care.

 Dr. Evans is an active member of the American Optometric Association, the Florida Optometric Association and the West Florida Optometric Association.

 She has been married to her husband, Dr. Robby Evans, since 2015 and they have a daughter, Ellie, and a son, Joe.
 When she is not working or enjoying time with family she adores golfing, gardening, visiting the beach, cooking and crafting.
 She is a member of the First Methodist Church of Crestview.

 As a Certified Optometrist, she practices full scope optometry which includes examinations for routine glasses and/or contacts, pediatrics, diabetics, ocular surgery co-management, and ocular diseases, infections and injuries.
 She joined Okaloosa Eye Care in 2016.